 Communicating Data with Tableau by Ben Jones

-Evolytics recently started an internal program called Tableau Tuesday – named after our beloved weekly ritual, Taco Tuesday.
-During Tableau Tuesday, a group of 5 – 10 internal Tableau users get together to train, share case studies of our own work, and/or work collaboratively through challenging situations.
-These Tableau Tuesday events lead to valuable discussion and ensure that our entire team is continuously learning.
+Evolytics recently started an internal program called Viz Party.
+During Viz party, a group of 5 – 10 internal Tableau users get together monthly to train, share case studies of our own work, and/or work collaboratively through challenging situations.
+These Viz Party events lead to valuable discussion and ensure that our entire team is continuously learning.

 1. Tableau Public

-I credit Tableau Public as the primary reason for my personal success with Tableau, and thus, it is my number one tip for how to learn Tableau.
+We credit Tableau Public as the primary reason for our personal success with Tableau, and thus, it is our number one tip for how to learn Tableau.
 Tableau Public is a free tool that has almost all of the same functionality as Tableau Desktop (Personal).
 You can currently connect to and explore Excel and text files with up to 10 million rows.

-I unlocked this dashboard for two reasons.
+We unlocked this dashboard for two reasons.
 Steve Wexler of Data Revelations recently published a post called, In Praise of Tableau Public.
-In the post, Steve was describing all of the things that I love about Tableau Public.
-Then I came to a line that said, “Unless you indeed have proprietary data please, please, please don’t stop your workbooks from being downloaded.”
+In the post, Steve was describing all of the things that we love about Tableau Public.
+Then we came to a line that said, “Unless you indeed have proprietary data please, please, please don’t stop your workbooks from being downloaded.”
 That’s three pleases.
-It reminded me of how important Tableau Public is as a resource for people to learn from and have discussions around approaches to data visualization.
+It reminded us of how important Tableau Public is as a resource for people to learn from and have discussions around approaches to data visualization.

-Second, after the announcement that this viz received the honor of Tableau Public Viz of the Year, I was immediately asked personally from a new user for the original copy so they could see how it was created.
+Second, after the announcement that this viz received the honor of Tableau Public Viz of the Year, we were immediately asked from a new user for the original copy so they could see how it was created.
 It simply didn’t feel right to keep the dashboard locked.
-My hope is that Tableau users of any experience level have the opportunity to learn from Tableau Public dashboards so they can incorporate innovations into their own work and continue pushing the envelope in their own ways.
+Our hope is that Tableau users of any experience level have the opportunity to learn from Tableau Public dashboards so they can incorporate innovations into their own work and continue pushing the envelope in their own ways.

-That’s it my for my top five tips for how to learn Tableau.
-Trust me when I say that everybody is learning!
+That’s it my for our top five tips for how to learn Tableau.
+Trust me when we say that everybody is learning!
 The key is to be persistent.
 Tableau is user-friendly enough and has so many resources available that anybody who is committed can become an expert.